simhisancak/python_snake_terminal/README.md

-Python Snake Game in CMD
+Python Snake Game in Terminal